-The portion of The Northern Road that currently transects the Airport Site; and

-A triangular portion of land in the south of the site, required to accommodate the development and operation of the southern runway (see Figure 4).
+- the portion of The Northern Road that currently transects the Airport Site; and - a triangular portion of land in the south of the site, required to accommodate the development and operation of the southern runway (see Figure 4).

-The Commonwealth will also need plans to acquire interests rights on adjacent land for the purposes of the installation of High Intensity Approach Lighting (HIAL).
-The area on which HIAL, for the Stage 1 Development, environmental protection works and utility works.
-These areas, will be constructed will be an Assoicated Sites if it is not part of the Airport Ste at the relevant time (for example if the HIAL is constructed on an easement).5
+The Commonwealth will also need to acquire interests on adjacent land for the purposes of the installation of High Intensity Approach Lighting (HIAL).
+The area on which HIAL, for the Stage 1 Development, will be constructed will be an Associated Site if it is not part of the Airport Site at the relevant time (for example if the HIAL is constructed on an easement).

-The Commonwealth expects to also make available areas of the site for the purposes of improving transport and utilities connections, such as realignment of The Northern Road by Transport for NSW (TfNSW)Roads and Maritime Services (RMS).
+The Commonwealth expects to also make available areas of the site for the purposes of improving transport and utilities connections, such as realignment of The Northern Road by NSW Roads and Maritime Services (RMS).